-Raphael was one of the last ones through with Leonardo, and felt coolness the moment he emerged into a massive room that was completely open on the west end to the night air.
+Raphael was one of the last ones through with Leonardo, and felt coolness when he emerged into another massive room whose west end was completely open to the night air.

-"This is one of the launch strips," Bahri told the turtle.
+"This is one of the launch strips," Bahri whispered to the turtle.
 "Khalil thought this entrance would be abandoned, because the room has been ignored ever since—"

 "The entrance may be abandoned, but the strip isn't," Leonardo cut him off, peering over a railing to the floor below.
 "Look."

-"Shell," he whispered.
+"Shell," he said softly.
 "How do we get through that, Fearless?
 How do we get out of here?"

 The blue-masked turtle backed away from the railing and motioned for Raphael to follow him.
-"Ghyath," Leo called softly.
+"Ghyath," Leo called quietly.
 "What does it take to fly one of those Interceptors?"